 Widest bike seat for serious riding

-This seat is a bit of a different animal than the other seats we’ve reviewed but that is why it earned a spot in the top five!
-This is the narrowest (it’s still wide) seat we tried out and the most serious of the bunch.
-It has all the usual features that you would expect in a quality bike seat but with two huge advantages over others: it is the most aggressive seat in this review and is also the most budget-conscious.
+This seat is a bit of a different animal than the other seats we’ve reviewed, but that is why it earned a spot in the top five!
+This is the narrowest (but still wide) seat we tried out and the most serious of the bunch.
+It has all the usual features that you would expect in a quality bike seat, but with two huge advantages over others: it is the most aggressive seat in this review, and is also the most budget-conscious.

-If you ride to get somewhere (work, school, etc.) or are cycling to lose weight, you want a seat that is both built for you body and designed to let your ride as efficiently as possible.
+If you ride to get somewhere (work, school, etc.) or are cycling to lose weight, you want a seat that is both built for your body and designed to let you ride as efficiently as possible.
 The problem with most extra wide seats is that they force you to sit totally upright and limit your leg movement.
-That is fine for casual riding but doesn’t allow you to bring all your leg strength to bear.
-This seat angles you forward at a more efficient angle for riding so you should see a drastic difference if you are switching to this seat form a cruiser style extra wide bike seat.
+That is fine for casual riding, but doesn’t allow you to utilize all your leg strength.
+This seat angles you forward at a more efficient angle for riding, so you should see a drastic difference if you are switching to this seat from a cruiser style extra wide bike seat.

 An additional advantage of this seat is that there isn’t much nose.
-Let’s face it, if you’re a big and heavy person, there is much space between your thighs.
-You want a wide seat under your bum not between your thighs where it will chafe with every pedal stroke.
-The almost non existant nose here allows you to lean forward to pedal while still avoiding that discomfort.
+Let’s face it, if you’re a big and heavy person, there isn’t much space between your thighs.
+You want a wide seat under your bum, not between your thighs where it will chafe with every pedal stroke.
+The almost non-existent nose here allows you to lean forward to pedal while still avoiding that discomfort.